thangphuocnguyen/poc-blockchain/ethereum-private-network/README.md

 	* An eth-bootnodes that works as a bootnode which allow others find each other in Private Network
 	* An eth-netstats that allow to monitoring all node activity on network.
-	* Four eth (Ethereum Node) client that connected to Bootnode and auto mining (Those node already include Ethereum Network Intelligence API extension.
+	* Four eth (Ethereum Node) client that connected to Bootnode and auto mining (Those node already include Ethereum Network Intelligence API extension).

 4. **Access Netstats Monitoring**